 A second priority area could be seaweed farming.
 Seaweed aquaculture is widely practised in Asia, but has not yet made a major impact in Europe or North America.
 Although it is best suited to calm waters, one advantage of seaweed aquaculture is that it does not involve large start-up costs.
 It also possesses major environmental benefits.
 On one estimate, a network of seaweed farms covering just 5 per cent of American coastal waters could sequester as much carbon as that emitted by 30 million cars.
 Seaweed can also be an effective replacement for fossil fuels, in its capacity as a biofuel.
 In stark contrast to some land-based biofuel sources, seaweed aquaculture does not increase competition for arable land, does not require herbicide or pesticide use, and supports a high level of biodiversity.
 Seaweed can also help reduce greenhouse gas emissions in its role as a foodstuff.
 Cows fed seaweed supplements emit dramatically smaller quantities of methane, reducing the climate impact of beef farming considerably.
 Finally, coastal vegetation plays an important role in securing coastal communities against the effects of rising sea levels.
 Seaweed aquaculture in Norway, for instance, has been shown to reduce wave heights by up to 60 per cent, offering valuable protection against coastal erosion.

 Third, shellfish aquaculture possesses promise as a potentially low-carbon industry.
 Oysters, mussels and clams (all of them bivalves) remove carbon from the ocean while growing, and this carbon is locked away in their shells for many years.
 Although bivalve production does have a carbon footprint, it is tiny compared to that of any farmed meat.
-And bivalves do not need to be fed at all, and do not contribute to the problem of over-fishing, whereas ating salmon and prawns actually increases demands on wild fish, because wild fish are caught and ground up to provide their fodder.
+And bivalves do not need to be fed at all, and do not contribute to the problem of over-fishing, whereas eating salmon and prawns actually increases demands on wild fish, because wild fish are caught and ground up to provide their fodder.
 They can also play an important role in regenerating coastal ecosystems, through their role in filtering seawater, stabilising sediments and controlling algal blooms.

 A fourth priority area should be the greening of ports.
 As international trade has intensified, new ports have sprouted around the world, and existing ports have grown – which is one factor behind the loss of wetlands worldwide.
 Ports are often associated with major declines in air quality, and hence with elevated rates of cardiovascular disease, respiratory problems and other health issues.
 Can we find ways of reducing ports’ environmental impact, while still driving sustainable growth in local communities?
 The ‘Green Port’ approach aims to make ports more sustainable, at the same time as making their regeneration work as an economic driver for local communities.
 Several Japanese ports have already reinvented themselves as recycling hubs.
 Major ports in the Netherlands are now making an important contribution to the ‘circular economy’, by moving into recycling and green energy production, using waste products to generate biofuels, and tapping offshore wind energy.
 These projects could create many new jobs.
 They could also bring major health benefits to locals – who are often poor, and, at least in the US, disproportionately likely to be people of colour.
 The implementation of a Clean Air Action Plan in the Los Angeles/Long Beach area, for example, has secured dramatic reductions in childhood asthma and adult cancer rates.
 If the Green Ports scheme was rolled out more widely, ports could transform themselves from hotspots of pollution and high emissions into key sites for the green transition, bringing significant economic, health and environmental benefits to local economies.